-- Developing and overseeing operational resilience framework - Overseeing and monitoring outsourcing of IT to AMSL - Overseeing and monitoring other operational outsourcing arrangements - Approval of new outsourcing arrangements and the renewal of existing arrangements - Reviewing and monitoring data quality and security.
+- Developing and overseeing operational resilience framework. - Overseeing and monitoring outsourcing of IT to AMSL. - Overseeing and monitoring other operational outsourcing arrangements. - Approval of new outsourcing arrangements and the renewal of existing arrangements. - Reviewing and monitoring data quality and security.

-INVESTMENT AND CAPITAL COMMITTEE
+MICL INVESTMENT AND CAPITAL MANAGEMENT COMMITTEE

-- Supervise the day to day stewardship of invested assets by its appointed internal and external investment managers; - Establish the investment strategy, policies and procedures, and monitor these according to the Company's agreed risk appetite and risk tolerances supported by the Risk Management and Compliance functions; - Make recommendations to the MICL Board and CCPH Risk and Compliance Committee for those items requiring consultation and approval.
+- Supervise the day to day stewardship of invested assets by its appointed internal and external investment managers. - Establish the investment strategy, policies and procedures, and monitor these according to the Firm's agreed risk appetite and risk tolerances supported by the Risk Management and Compliance functions - Make recommendations to the MICL Board and CCPH Risk and Compliance Committee for those items requiring consultation and approval. - Review, approve and/or monitor capital model development, capital results and forecasts. - Ensure that the Firm's capital remains within the Risk Appetite approved by the Board.

-RISK AND COMPLIANCE COMMITTEE
+CCPH RISK AND COMPLIANCE COMMITTEE